AlexanderVeshniakov/Educational_project_2/README.md

 Find out the average income among 'Data Scientist' specialists and the average income among 'Machine Learning/MLops Engineer' Since there is a gap in the Q29 column, take the average value from the gap.
 Average income ** rounded to a whole. **

-### 7

-Show the popularity of biliotecs for data visualization in various countries.